-Leaving the security of a steady paying job to launch a new business can be a scary endeavor.
-Even if you've planned and saved six months worth of living expenses, often it takes months to start generating income from your business.
+Leaving the security of a steady-paying job to launch a new business can be a scary endeavor.
+Even if you’ve planned and saved six months of living expenses, often it takes months to start generating income from your business.

 And guess what?

-Here's a massive list of free business resources so you can focus on making money instead of spending it.
+Here is a massive list of free resources for small business owners so you can focus on making money instead of spending it.

-Since you won't have a brick-and-mortar location, the heart of your home-based business is your website.
-Having a site allows people to window shop your services and products, it helps them find you via the web, and it conveys valuable information.
-Personally, I think it's in your best interest to own your website (purchase your domain name and hosting), but if you can't afford a website right off the bat, I suggest using a free option until you can afford to switch to a more robust platform.
+Since you won’t have a brick-and-mortar location, the heart of your home-based business is your website.
+Having a site allows people to window shop your services and products; it helps them find you online and conveys valuable information.
+Personally, I think it’s in your best interest to own your website (purchase your domain name and hosting), but if you can’t afford a website right off the bat, I suggest using a free option until you can afford to switch to a more robust platform.

 - Cozi – Simple family organizer